finom/balalaika/README.md

 ```
 (Looks like Google Analytics embed)

-Then use it anywhere on this web page:
+Then use it anywhere on the web page:
 ```html
 <script>
 	$(function() {